#HAWAMAHAL

 Weight around 50 tons

-From this, the balls of 11kg diameter of 50 kg were used
+From this, the balls of 11kg diameter of 50 kg were

 Firepower up to 22 miles